PaulGignac/GignacLab_DiceCT_CowEye_2025/README.md

 A screenshot from the data capture stage is included with the repository.

+The following terms appear in the repistory color table.
+There anatomical definitions are provided here:

 | Structure | Definition |
 |-----------|------------|
 | Sclera | Tough outer layer of the eye that protects the delicate inner parts. |